Keyboard shortcuts

 [RFC-0000:C-SUMMARY] Framework Summary (Informative)

-govctl is a governance CLI that manages four artifact types:
+govctl is a governance CLI that manages six artifact types:

 • RFCs: Normative specifications that define intent and constraints